Memristor: Potential applications

-Memristors remain a laboratory curiosity, not yet made in sufficient numbers to gain any commercial applications.

-A potential application of memristors is in analog memories for superconducting quantum computers.
+Memristors are not yet made in sufficient numbers to gain any commercial applications.
+However, a potential application of memristors is in analog memories for superconducting quantum computers.

 Memristors can potentially be fashioned into non-volatile solid-state memory, which could allow greater data density than hard drives with access times similar to DRAM, replacing both components.
 HP prototyped a crossbar latch memory that can fit 100 gigabits in a square centimeter, and proposed a scalable 3D design (consisting of up to 1000 layers or 1 petabit per cm^{3}).
-In May 2008 HP reported that its device reaches currently about one-tenth the speed of DRAM.
+In May 2008, HP reported that its device currently reaches about one-tenth the speed of DRAM.
 The devices' resistance would be read with alternating current so that the stored value would not be affected.
 In May 2012, it was reported that the access time had been improved to 90 nanoseconds, which is nearly one hundred times faster than the contemporaneous Flash memory.
 At the same time, the energy consumption was just one percent of that consumed by Flash memory.

 Memristors have applications in programmable logic signal processing, super-resolution imaging physical neural networks, control systems, reconfigurable computing, in-memory computing, brain–computer interfaces and RFID.
 Memristive devices are potentially used for stateful logic implication, allowing a replacement for CMOS-based logic computation Several early works have been reported in this direction.

-In 2009, a simple electronic circuit consisting of an LC network and a memristor was used to model experiments on adaptive behavior of unicellular organisms.
-It was shown that subjected to a train of periodic pulses, the circuit learns and anticipates the next pulse similar to the behavior of slime molds Physarum polycephalum where the viscosity of channels in the cytoplasm responds to periodic environment changes.
-Applications of such circuits may include, e.g., pattern recognition.
-The DARPA SyNAPSE project funded HP Labs, in collaboration with the Boston University Neuromorphics Lab, has been developing neuromorphic architectures which may be based on memristive systems.
+In 2009, a simple electronic circuit consisting of an LC network and a memristor was used to model experiments on the adaptive behavior of unicellular organisms.
+It was shown that, when subjected to a train of periodic pulses, the circuit learns and anticipates the next pulse, similar to the behavior of slime molds Physarum polycephalum where the viscosity of channels in the cytoplasm responds to periodic environment changes.
+Applications of such circuits may include pattern recognition.
+The DARPA SyNAPSE project funded HP Labs, in collaboration with the Boston University Neuromorphics Lab, has been developing neuromorphic architectures that may be based on memristive systems.
 In 2010, Versace and Chandler described the MoNETA (Modular Neural Exploring Traveling Agent) model.
 MoNETA is the first large-scale neural network model to implement whole-brain circuits to power a virtual and robotic agent using memristive hardware.
 Application of the memristor crossbar structure in the construction of an analog soft computing system was demonstrated by Merrikh-Bayat and Shouraki.
 In 2011, they showed how memristor crossbars can be combined with fuzzy logic to create an analog memristive neuro-fuzzy computing system with fuzzy input and output terminals.
-Learning is based on the creation of fuzzy relations inspired from Hebbian learning rule.
+Learning is based on the creation of fuzzy relations inspired by Hebbian learning rule.

-In 2013 Leon Chua published a tutorial underlining the broad span of complex phenomena and applications that memristors span and how they can be used as non-volatile analog memories and can mimic classic habituation and learning phenomena.
+In 2013, Leon Chua published a tutorial outlining the broad span of complex phenomena and applications that memristors span and how they can be used as non-volatile analog memories and can mimic classic habituation and learning phenomena.

 Derivative devices

 Memistor and memtransistor

-The memistor and memtransistor are transistor-based devices which include memristor function.
+The memistor and memtransistor are transistor-based devices that include memristor function.